-The lobby entry is adorned with travertine marble wainscoting and columns with marble capitals and bases resting on polished Texas limestone flooring.
+The lobby entry features travertine marble wainscoting and columns with marble capitals and bases resting on polished Texas limestone flooring.
 Its ornamental plaster ceiling is adorned with gold leaf medallions.

-The building’s owners, members of President Lyndon B. Johnson’s family, have deep roots in Austin and many ties to the Norwood Tower.
-President Johnson’s daughter and her husband have chosen to make their home in the building’s penthouse, affirming their commitment to downtown revitalization, urban living, and the building’s rich, historic significance.
+The building’s owners, President Lyndon B. Johnson’s family members, have deep roots in Austin and many ties to the Norwood Tower.
+President Johnson’s daughter and her husband have made their home in the building’s penthouse, affirming their commitment to downtown revitalization, urban living, and its rich, historic significance.

 Circa 1931, Historic Norwood Building